tayyabtariq50/MVC-NY-Times-Sample-Android/README.md

 - Retrofit for api request.
 - Data Fetch from NY Times Popular Api
 - Small example of testing to verify main MainActivity RecyclerView is not null.
+- NY Time Api Auth Key is used directly without hidding.
+Keys can be shown when application is reversed.This was just sample app so security was ignored.

 ## Screenshots